-Study log and reflection: Students will keep a log recording notes, thoughts, and questions that arise during the program.
+When you complete this program, your digital logbook will reflect your learning, experiences, and thoughts.
 Designated time will be set aside in the schedule for reflection on technical and cultural topics.
-In some cases, these individual thoughts will form the basis of small group discussion.
+In some cases, these individual thoughts will form the basis of a small group discussion.

-GRADING/SCORING
+GRADING

-Students receive a numeric grade for their work.
+Students receive an overall grade for all their efforts in this program.
 Students should expect grades to be comparable to those awarded for on-campus study.